xrdocs/telemetry/_tutorials/2020-12-22-ios-xr-telemetry-power-consumption-docker-compose.md

 This last metric will help our customer to benchmark linecards and check the impact of different factors such traffic load, packet size, transceivers, etc.

-Here is a configuration extract of this dashboard so you can build your own:
+FInally here is a configuration extract of this dashboard so you can build your own:

 ![grafana-query]({{site.baseurl}}/images/grafana-query.png)